Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool resumes a paused ad set by setting its status to ACTIVE.
-It specifies the resource (ad set) and action (enable), and distinguishes it from the sibling tool meta_ads_ad_sets_pause by mentioning reversibility.
+The description clearly states the tool's action: 'Resumes a paused ad set by setting its status to ACTIVE.'
+It specifies the resource (ad set) and the operation (enable/resume), distinguishing it from sibling tools like meta_ads_ad_sets_pause and meta_ads_ad_sets_update.
+The added context about parent campaign and ad status further clarifies its purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.